-Chair Members An independent14 non-executive director, with the requisite skills and experience.
+Chair An independent non-executive director, with the requisite skills and experience.
 The chair of the Trustee Board ("TB") shall not chair the GNC when it is dealing with the matter of succession of the chair of the TB.
 Appointment approved by the TB, on recommendation from the GNC.
-A minimum of four members, including: Chair of the TB The Universities & Colleges Employers' Association ("UCEA") Director University College Union ("UCU") Director Group Chief Executive Officer ("GCEO") Standard Attendees USSIM board chair Head of Governance Representative from the Governance and Company Secretariat team (or an appointed delegate of each) Additional Other attendees as agreed by the Chair.
+Members A minimum of four members, including: Chair of the TB The Universities & Colleges Employers' Association ("UCEA") Director University College Union ("UCU") Director Group Chief Executive Officer ("GCEO") ( ) ( ) Standard Attendees USSIM board chair Head of Governance Representative from the Governance and Company Secretariat team (or an appointed delegate of each) Additional Other attendees as agreed by the Chair.
 Attendees Quorum Three members, including the Chair of the Committee or such other independent director as they may nominate as an alternate.
 Meeting Frequency A minimum of four meetings per annum or otherwise as required in order to effectively discharge its responsibilities.
 Secretary A member of the Governance and Company Secretariat team.
-This Committee receives authority from The Committee operates under delegated authority from the TB.
-Purpose of this Committee Ongoing oversight of the effectiveness of the operation of USS Group's governance framework having regard to corporate governance best practice, as applicable.
+This Committee The Committee operates under delegated authority from the TB. receives authority from Purpose of this Ongoing oversight of the effectiveness of the operation of USS Committee Group's governance framework having regard to corporate governance best practice, as applicable.
 Oversight of the composition of the TB and USSIM board (including the fitness, propriety and competence of TB directors).
-Oversight and participation in the recruitment process for, including reviewing and making recommendations to the TB in respect of, TB and USSIM board directors, committee members, GCEO and USSIM CEO.
+Oversight and participation in the recruitment process for, including reviewing and making recommendations to the TR in respect of TR. reviewing and making recommendations to the TB in respect of, TB and USSIM board directors, committee members, GCEO and USSIM CEO.
 Oversight of group executive team and senior management succession planning, performed by the GCEO.
 Oversight of the regular effectiveness reviews of the TB and USSIM board and their respective standing committees.
-Approving the template induction plan and ongoing training programmes for TB and USSIM board directors and committee members, and overseeing their implementation.
+Approving the template induction plan and ongoing training programmes for TB and USSIM board directors and committee members, and overseeing their implementation. , J

-14 A director is considered independent if he/she is not appointed by either UCEA or UCU i.e. as per the definition of an independent director under the USSL Articles of Association.
+$^{14}$ A director is considered independent if he/she is not appointed by either UCEA or UCU i.e. as per the definition of an independent director under the USSL Articles of Association.

-2 Apart from the GCEO, all Members of the committee are serving non-executive directors of USSL.
+&lt;sup>2 Apart from the GCEO, all Members of the committee are serving non-executive directors of USSL.